+ENVIRONMENTAL SYSTEMS

-ENVIRONMENTAL SYSTEMS One Credit Recommended prerequisite: Biology and includes studies of: habitats, ecosystems, biomes, pollution, air and soil quality, energy flows, populations and human activity.
+Recommended prerequisite: Biology and Chemistry

+Environmental Systems is the study of cycles, organisms, process and their interactions.
+Field studies are emphasized.
+Environmental Systems includes studies of: habitats, ecosystems, biomes, pollution, air and soil quality, energy flows, populations and human activity.
 This is a good course for building/reviewing STAAR Biology concepts.
 THIS COURSE WILL SATISFY THE FOURTH SCIENCE REQUIREMENT.